-The best way to know is to ask someone who has the same connection and figuring out what speeds they are getting and then using an internet speed test tool to find out your current connection speed.
+The best way to know is to ask someone who has the same connection and figure out what speeds they are getting, and then use an internet speed test tool to find out your current connection speed.

 Use an internet speed test tool

 The best way to test your internet connection is by using an internet speed test tool. www.speedcheck.org is a good example of such tools that provide accurate measurements.

 But of course, any tool will do.
 These internet speed test tools will provide you with detailed information regarding your current internet connection including its download/upload speeds, connection latency, etc. with a single click of a button.
 It is probably the best way to accurately measure the internet connection speed.
 For a better understanding, you can read our article on checking internet speed.